History of Sierra Leone: Stevens government and one-party state (1968–1985)

+On 23 March 1971, Brigadier John Amadu Bangura led a coup in Freetown in opposition to the Stevens government, announcing Stevens' deposition on national radio.
+By the end of the day, the coup attempt had been repulsed.
+Bangura and other senior officers were arrested and executed shortly afterward for treason.
+Several soldiers were arrested for their involvement in the mutiny, including Corporal Foday Sankoh who was convicted and jailed for seven years at the Pademba Road Prison.
+Afterwards, in September 1971, Stevens named a junior officer, Joseph Saidu Momoh, as the deputy force commander; he would take up this post the next month.
+Momoh was a close ally and very loyal to Stevens.

+Stevens was also a close ally of Guinean President Sékou Touré from his time in exile; such were the ties between the two presidents that in June 1970 Toure proposed unifying their countries.
+Although nothing came of this, a mutual defense treaty was announced in November 1970 and would be signed after the coup attempt.
+At Stevens' request, Guinean soldiers were stationed in Sierra Leone from 1971 to 1974 to help protect the government.

 In April 1971, a new republican constitution was adopted under which Stevens became president.
 In the 1972 by-elections, the opposition SLPP complained of intimidation and procedural obstruction by the APC and militia.
 These problems became so severe that the SLPP boycotted the 1973 general election; as a result the APC won 84 of the 85 elected seats.

 In the early 1970s, Siaka Stevens formed his own personal force known as the State Security Division (SSD), in order to protect him and to maintain his hold on power.
 Many of the SSD officers were from the provinces, and were very loyal to Stevens.
 The SSD was very powerful and operated independently under Stevens' direct command.
 The SSD officers guided Stevens and were deployed across Sierra Leone to put down any rebellion or demonstration against the Stevens government.

 An alleged plot to overthrow President Stevens failed in 1974.
 On 19 July 1975, 14 senior army and government officials including Brigadier David Lansana, former cabinet minister Dr. Mohamed Sorie Forna, former cabinet minister and journalist Ibrahim Bash-Taqi and Lieutenant Habib Lansana Kamara were executed after they were convicted for attempting a coup.
 In March 1976, Stevens was re-elected president, without opposition.

 In 1977, a nationwide student demonstration against the government disrupted Sierra Leone politics.
 However, the demonstration was quickly put down by the army and SSD officers.
 A general election was called later that year in which corruption was again endemic.
 The APC won 74 seats and the SLPP won 15 seats.